robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/propositional-logic.md

 **(g)** (Bertrand’s Postulate) If $n > 1$, then there is always at least one prime $p$ such that $n < p < 2n$.

 #### Solution
+a) $\exists m=(m \cdot m=d)\wedge (d+d+d=n)$
+b) A unique property of one is that multiplying one by itself is idempotent.
+Adding one to itself is not.
+Also, squaring one equals itself.
+Any number greater than one, when we square it, will be greater than the value we squared.